 Along with other forms of biometric identification and verification, facial recognition is transforming the landscape when it comes to applications ranging from access control and payment verification to retail and security.
 For this reason, it is important to understand how it works and how it could transform your own industry.

-What are some of the common problems with face recognition, and how can we overcome them?
+What are some of the common problems with Face Recognition, and how can we overcome them?

+Even though there are multiple use cases of Facial Recognition, every technology has its disadvantages and limitations as in example with thermal cameras.
+Some problems can be resolved, whereas others stay fixed.
 Face recognition isn’t perfect.
 While there has been huge progress, there is still room for error.
 Take a look at this example:

 On a more serious note, here are some of the challenges with facial recognition:

 - Variations in images compared: The system works best when the face that is scanned is presented upfront.
 Any tilt of the head or turn of the body can make the process more difficult.
 Even a simple smile, or any other emotion will make the computer work harder in order to recognize who is presented in front of the camera.
 When there are variations in the position of the head, lighting conditions, and facial expressions in the two images that you want to compare, it can result in lower accuracy.
 The same is true when it comes to make-up, glasses, hats, and anything that partially obscures the face.
 Luckily, there are a few ways to deal with these challenges.
 The first is to use a large and diverse training set.
 Second, deep learning techniques are making it easier to correct for these variations.

 - Less than 100% accuracy: No face recognition algorithm is 100% accurate.
 Even with the most sophisticated software, you still have a chance that an authorized person will be denied access in an access control scenario or vice versa.
 In these types of situations, human intervention will still be required.
 However, with accuracy rates improving and with the technology achieving 98% accuracy and higher, it is clear that the technology is useful in all but the highest-risk scenarios.